 The RSF Foundation has a vision for the future: healthy aging and increased food security for vulnerable seniors in North County San Diego.
 We are putting that vision into action by funding North County Senior Connections (NCSC).
 This program recognizes that healthy aging for vulnerable seniors depends upon access to nutritious meals and socialization.

-Our multi-year grant funds a collaborative healthy aging program for seniors that even a hipster can love — a food truck.
-With the Thyme Together food truck, NCSC effectively provides a mobile senior center.
+Our multi-year grant, 2014-2017, funded the creation of a mobile collaborative healthy aging program for seniors.
+Serving seniors and meals with the Thyme Together food truck, NCSC effectively provides a mobile senior center.
 Since North County covers a large area geographically and public transportation is inadequate, NCSC takes the senior center to the seniors.
 This program offers deeply discounted lunches to seniors followed by activities that inform, entertain and provide socialization for them.